Your new design will be uploaded in:

 Within History, children will use high quality fiction and non-fiction texts to learn about key features of events and about the lives of people living in different periods.

-First-hand learning experiences such as topic boxes and educational visits will be used to enrich children’s learning of history and promote awe and wonder.
+First-hand learning experiences such as topic boxes and educational visits, along with themed visitors, will be used to enrich children’s learning of history and promote awe and wonder.
 Where possible, the local area and our local community will be used as a source to find out about the past.

 Overall, through the teaching and learning of History, children will develop compassion and respect for the lives of those living in the past.